 Piloting of Transitional English is already underway!
 Twelve community colleges have received awards from ICCB to identify, create, support, or expand Transitional English instructional models and curriculum developments through partnerships with local high schools.
 These models will help identify scalable and sustainable models for Transitional English courses, as well as support access to regional training opportunities.

-Public comment on the Draft Transitional English Course Parameters and Competencies was open through July 31, 2020.
-Feedback collected through the online survey will inform the final version of the Transitional English Course Parameters and Competencies that will be adopted by State agencies later this year.
+Public comment on the Transitional English Course Parameters and Competencies was open through July 31, 2020.
+Feedback collected will inform the final version of the Transitional English Course Parameters and Competencies that will be adopted by State agencies later this year.
 Designation of a portability panel and development of portability panel documentation requirements will occur after State adoption.

 We look forward to the additional community input and engagement in support of this important effort to prepare more Illinois students to successfully transition from high school into postsecondary education and beyond!